BazzaCuda/ffmpegparams/README.md

 Each converted output file has [c] added to the file name to ensure the input file is not overwritten.

 You will need to run the batch file yourself.
 This app doesn't run it for you.
+Edit: there is now an option to run the batch file immediately.

 I use this a lot for converting existing movies to H265 to conserve disk space.